Date: Feb-Mar 2002

 Avoiding Kit Pitfalls

-MEMBERS ONLYWhere are a lot of wine kits out there today, and their variety and quality is improving.
+Where are a lot of wine kits out there today, and their variety and quality is improving.
 Kits wines are designed to be easy to make, but they’re not foolproof.
-Even kit wines can go awry if you overlook the basics.
-Here are ten ways to make sure you produce the best wine possible from
+Even kit

 Riesling: Varietal Focus

-MEMBERS ONLYA phrase we’ve often heard in recent years is, “A. B. C. — anything but Chardonnay.”
-As many consumers set down the Chard and start searching for alternative white wines — and as commercial grape growers try to stay up-to-date with the fickle consumer’s wants — the other premier white varieties are gaining status in
+A phrase we’ve often heard in recent years is, “A. B. C. — anything but Chardonnay.”
+As many consumers set down the Chard and start searching for alternative white wines — and

 Grape Breeding 101